 It is important to remember that if your electronics have a different power rating than 220V, 60Hz, they will not work in South Korea!

-So, in general, phones, camera, laptop, power bank, electric razor, etc. can be recharged.
-But, electronics like heater, hair dryer, and such, ones with motors in them, won’t work.
-They can break down or even explode due to different voltage rating.
+So, phones, cameras, laptops, power banks, electric razors, etc. can be recharged.
+But electronics like heaters, hair dryers, and such, ones with motors in them, won’t work.
+They can break down or even explode due to different voltage ratings.

-If there is no power transformer, then you will need to get a power converter to use certain devices.
+If there is no power transformer, you must get a power converter to use certain devices.

 Adapter Requirement